 What is remarketing?

-Put another way, remarketing is typically based on email lists and CRM data.
+Put another way, remarketing is typically based on email campaign lists and CRM data.
 Retargeting, on the other hand, is based on pixel data, most often from unknown potential customers.

 These vary from traditional remarketing, since they require users to be actively searching Google with the campaign keywords you’re bidding on.

-How remarketing has changed
+How remarketing has evolved

-Between Google’s plan to phase out third-party cookies soon and recent data tracking updates from Apple and Android (more on the AppleTracking transparency framework changes here), marketers may have a harder time pinpointing who to target with retargeting efforts.
+Between Google’s plan to phase out third-party cookies on Chrome (which they’ve since scrapped for the time being) and data tracking updates from Apple and Android, marketers have had to get creative when it comes to pinpointing who to target with these marketing efforts.

 As Mailchimp explains, your audience often needs to feel like they know you first.
 With that in mind, here are just a few ways remarketing can benefit your business.